kgururaj/GenomicsDB_wiki/GenomicsDB-setup-in-a-multi-node-cluster.md

-VariantDB can be setup to store variant data across multiple nodes in a cluster.
+GenomicsDB can be setup to store variant data across multiple nodes in a cluster.
 The user must decide how to partition data across multiple nodes.
 Currently, two primary modes of partitioning are supported by various import/query tools.

 * Row partitioning: In this mode, for a given sample/CallSet (row), all the variant data resides in a single node.
 Data belonging to different samples/CallSets may be scattered across different machines.